minprog/platforms/django/lectures/js/index.md

 ## Introduction

-*   So far, we’ve discussed how to build simple web pages using HTML and CSS, and how to use Git and GitHub in order to keep track of changes to our code and collaborate with others.
+*   So far, we've discussed how to build simple web pages using HTML and CSS, and how to use Git and GitHub in order to keep track of changes to our code and collaborate with others.
 We also familiarized ourselves with the Python programming language, started using Django to create web applications, and learned how to use Django models to store information in our sites.
-*   Today, we’ll introduce a new programming language: JavaScript.
+*   Today, we'll introduce a new programming language: JavaScript.

 ## JavaScript

-Let’s begin by revisiting a diagram from a couple of lectures ago:
+Let's begin by revisiting a diagram from a couple of lectures ago:

 ![Client Server Diagram](client_server.png)

 Recall that in most online interactions, we have a client/user that sends an HTTP Request to a server, which sends back an HTTP Response.
-All of the Python code we’ve written so far using Django has been running on a server.
-JavaScript will allow us to run code on the client side, meaning no interaction with the server is necessary while it’s running, allowing our websites to become much more interactive.
+All of the Python code we've written so far using Django has been running on a server.
+JavaScript will allow us to run code on the client side, meaning no interaction with the server is necessary while it's running, allowing our websites to become much more interactive.

 In order to add some JavaScript to our page, we can add a pair of `<script>` tags somewhere in our HTML page.
 We use `<script>` tags to signal to the browser that anything we write in between the two tags is JavaScript code we wish to execute when a user visits our site.
 Our first program might look something like this:

     alert('Hello, world!');

 The `alert` function in JavaScript displays a message to the user which they can then dismiss.
-To show where this would fit into an actual HTML document, here’s an example of a simple page with some JavaScript:
+To show where this would fit into an actual HTML document, here's an example of a simple page with some JavaScript:

     <!DOCTYPE html>
     <html lang="en">